Guide for the EL multi-method system

 @

-7) The way to pronounce a compounded-character:
+7) The way to pronounce a base overlay:

-and its next one are compounded into a character.
-An EL sonic word processor, if it is, stops with this syllable to go forward, and types the next basis on top of the former one.
+This sound works as bond/glue between syllables showing its former syllable base and its next one are compounded into a character.
+An EL sonic word processor, if it is, stops with this syllable to go forward, and types the next base on top of the former one.

-The sequence of the elements might not be so important as a traditional word,
+The sequence of the elements might not be so important as a traditional word, because all are compounded anyway.
+But as the feeling of sound for a meaning, later each sequence naturally might be fixed in one way.

 sometimes the syllables easily make a liaison.

-E.g. {62,34}( I/my/me ) must be read as two syllables { [mw] for and [o] for };
+E.g. {62,34}( I/my/me ) must be read as two syllables { [mw] for and [o] for }; this could be easily shortened into one syllable [mwo].
+The bond sign named [n@] to protect against this kind of changing, and to make the EL vocal communication sounds sunnier by this frequent appearance.

 So is read [mu-n@-o ], {44,33}(the sun): [pa-n@-wa],